abdulashhad/Face-Recogonition/README.md

 # Face-Recogonition
-Face detection system using computer vision techniques to identify the presence of a human face in a live camera feed.
-The project focuses on real-time face detection under varying lighting and pose conditions.
+This project implements a real-time face detection system using Haar Cascade classifiers.
+The system detects whether a human face is present in a live camera feed by identifying facial regions based on Haar-like features.
+It does not perform identity recognition or face matching.
+The project demonstrates the use of classical computer vision techniques for fast and efficient face detection under varying lighting and pose conditions.